 Some examples of reasons someone may live in emergency dorm housing include:

 - Infectious disease outbreak or quarantine

 - Police investigation

-In some places, there may be an entire building dedicated to students who need emergency/transitional housing, such as during a disease outbreak or building-wide evacuation.
-These dorm locations are typically publicly listed, though student names are not attached to individual rooms in the housing database.
+Some campuses offer an entire building dedicated to students who need emergency/transitional housing, such as during a disease outbreak or building-wide evacuation.
+These buildings are typically publicly listed, though student names are not attached to individual rooms in the housing database.

 How to request emergency housing